ibm-cloud-docs/vpc/block_storage_vpc_ts2.md

 {: #troubleshoot-topic-2}
 {: troubleshoot}
 {: support}

+Resolve volume rename errors when using the API or CLI, including invalid name format errors and duplicate name conflicts across your VPC region.
+{: shortdesc}

 You receive an error message when you attempt to rename an existing volume.
 {: tsSymptoms}